alw1746/RPI-IP-ADDRESS-DISCOVERY/README.md

 ------------

 -login as pi user
--Download UDP server program UDPSendMsg.java and compile it.
+-Download UDP server program UDPSendMsg.java to /home/pi and compile it.

 **javac UDPSendMsg.java**

--create a crontab entry for reboot event.
+-create a crontab entry for reboot action.

 **crontab -e
 @reboot /usr/bin/java UDPSendMsg > /tmp/UDPSendMsg.log 2>&1**

--On a boot, the program will broadcast the UDP packet for 200secs at 5-sec interval.
+-On startup, the program will automatically broadcast the UDP message for 200secs at 5-sec interval.

 Laptop
 ------